Monster Energy Supercross - The Official Videogame 2 Is Now Available - Racer X Exhaust

 Features

-Monster Energy Supercross - The Official Videogame 2 is here!
-The second edition of the game is now available on PlayStation®4, Xbox One, Windows PC®/STEAM, and Nintendo Switch™.
+Monster Energy Supercross - The Official Videogame 2 will be available this Friday!
+The second edition of the game will be available on PlayStation®4, Xbox One, Windows PC®/STEAM, and Nintendo Switch™.

 We’ve documented the changes to the new game a few times, but if you missed it, the main thing to look forward to is the new career mode.
 Milestone will be introducing a new feature where you will be able to set up your Rider’s Agenda, training sessions, meeting with the press, challenges, and more.